 The Peace is a time to pass the “peace of the Lord” along to your neighbors by greeting them with a handshake or hug.

-The collection is the time when many people give their financial offerings for the ministry of the church.
+Due to Covid we no longer “pass the plate.”
+However we do have a collection plate at the back of the church for those who desire to give financially.
+Most members take advantage of our online giving.
 Financial support of the church is a spiritual discipline and a sign of commitment to living out your faith in this particular community.
 We understand that, as a visitor, you might feel unready to give; that’s OK.

 All persons are invited forward to receive a blessing in lieu of communion.
 Please cross your arms across your chest to indicate your desire to receive a blessing from the priest.